Bladder Cancer: What to Know

 -

-If you were prescribed an antibiotic medicine, take it as told by your health care provider.
-Do not stop using the antibiotic even if you start to feel better.
+If you were given antibiotics, take them as told.
+Do not stop taking them even if you start to feel better.

 -